-Under the Foreign Corrupt Practices Act ("FCPA"), associates of the company are prohibited from making certain gifts to foreign officials.
+Associates of the company are prohibited from making certain gifts to foreign officials.
 "Foreign officials" include not only persons acting in an official capacity on behalf of a foreign government, agency, department or instrumentality, but also representatives of international organizations, foreign political parties and candidates for foreign public office.
-The gift is "corrupt" under the FCPA if it is made for the purpose of:
+The gift is "corrupt" if it is made for the purpose of: